-Pupil records and SEND information may be shared with staff working closely with SEND children to enable them to better meet the individual child's needs.
+Pupil records and SEND information will be shared with staff working closely with SEND children to enable them to meet the individual child's needs.
 We are grateful to parents for their information sharing and openness and respect their confidentiality.

 Pupil SEND files are kept in a locked filing cabinet.
-Individual SEND files are transferred to receiving schools when children leave Woodlands Primary.
+Individual SEND files are transferred to receiving schools when children leave The Woodlands Community Primary School.